-Under-watering is the most common cause of curling leaves on lemon trees.
+Under-watering is the most common cause of curling and drooping leaves on lemon trees.
 When the tree is under-watered, the tree conserves moisture and begins to shed its leaves.
 For best results, only water lemon trees when the first 2-4 inches of soil gets dry.
 This is typically every 1-2 weeks, depending on the weather.

 The bad news is that it’s easy to under-water your lemon tree.
 The good news is that it’s easy to fix.

 If you’ve ever juiced lemons that had little to no juice in them, you know it can be frustrating.
 Like other citrus trees, lemon trees like a lot of water.
 This makes sense since they typically grow in hot climates and require plenty of water to make their fruits, well, juicy.

 So, watering properly not only helps hydrate the lemon trees and their leaves but also gives you plenty of plump juicy lemons!

 The problem is that many climates and regions have different temperatures, humidity, wind, soil, and other factors.
 Because of this, there’s no one rule on how to water your lemon tree—you have to water based on your tree’s environment.

 Fortunately, you can find out how much to water your lemon tree by simply testing the soil with a finger.